miclearnstocode/study_timer_App/README.md

 Project Overview
 The Study Timer App is a simple and effective tool that helps users manage their study sessions using focused time intervals and breaks.
 It improves concentration, reduces procrastination, and helps build better study habits for long-term productivity.

-Built with Python, Tkinter(GUI), SQLite3 (Database), and following OOP Principles with SRP (Single Responsibility Principle).
+Built with Flask Framework, Jinja2 scripting engine, SQLite3 (Database), and following OOP Principles with SRP (Single Responsibility Principle).

 Main Features
 Set custom study duration